AdobeDocs/commerce-merchant-services.en/help/product-recommendations/customize.md

     >
     >The filenames in the `layout` directory might be different if your store uses third-party extensions.

-1. Let's modify the `catalog_product_view.xml` file so that the recommendation unit appears after the product image on the product detail page.
-Before you customize this XML file, let's take a look at the file and understand the sections you will need to modify:
+1. Modify the `catalog_product_view.xml` file so that the recommendation unit appears after the product image on the product detail page.
+Before you customize this XML file, take a look at the file and understand the sections you will need to modify:

     ```xml
     <?xml version="1.0"?>